hpgavin/multivarious/README.md

   TextEdit ~/.zprofile   # macOS pico ~/.profile        # linux
   ```
-  If you saved multivarious to a Code directory on your Desktop, add one or two of the following three lines. <br>
+  If you saved multivarious to the Code directory on your Desktop, add one or two of the following three lines to your profile. <br>
-  (change "my_user_name" to your login ID, and otherwise edit the line for your particular case) ...
+  Change "my_user_name" to your computer login ID. <br>
+  Change the path to match the multivarious installation directory on your computer. <br>
   ```bash
   $env:PYTHONPATH="$env:PYTHONPATH;C:\Users\my_user_name\Desktop\Code\multivarious/" # Windows
   PYTHONPATH="$PYTHONPATH:/Users/my_user_name/Desktop/Code/multivarious/" # macOS